valenpe7/numerical_methods/README.md

 ```
 jupyter notebook
 ```
 This will print some information about the notebook server in your terminal, including the URL of the web application (by default, `http://localhost:8888`), and open your default web browser to this URL.
-When the notebook opens in your browser, you will see the "Notebook Dashboard", which will show a list of the notebooks, files, and subdirectories in the directory where the notebook server was started.
-Navigate to the `lectures` directory and click on selected notebook.
+When Jupyter opens in your browser, you will see the "Notebook Dashboard", which will show a list of the notebooks, files, and subdirectories in the directory where the notebook server was started.
+Navigate to the `lectures` directory and click on the selected notebook.

 Alternatively, if you do not have installed Anaconda, you may launch the notebooks on-line using